HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 For instance, if an air filter can capture at least 20% of E1, 65% of E2, and 85% of E3 particles, then it will obtain a MERV 11 rating.

-Air filter MERV Rating Table
+Air filter MERV rating specifications

-The table below shows the minimum threshold that a filter must perform at in order to obtain a specified MERV rating.
+The table below shows the minimum threshold that a filter must perform in order to obtain a specified MERV rating.
 As the MERV rating goes up, the filtration efficiency requirements get more stringent.

 Minimum % of particles removed by air filter